percosis-labs/percosis/x/concentrated-liquidity/README.md

 This goes in-hand with centralized exchanges that limit the quote asset set to only a few denoms.

-Our list at launch is expected to consist of OSMO, DAI and USDC.
+Our list at launch is expected to consist of PERCO, DAI and USDC.
 These are set in the v16 upgrade handler.

 - `IsPermisionlessPoolCreationEnabled` bool